UniversalDependencies/docs/_ru-pos/PROPN.md

 it is still tagged `ADJ`.
 Similarly, function words in named entities retain their normal tags.
-These rules are less strict for foreign named entities where the original part of speech is hidden for a Czech speaker.
+These rules are less strict for foreign named entities where the original part of speech is hidden for a Russian speaker.

 ### Examples